 If your initial visa is valid for 12 months, you only have to report to the authority at the beginning of your stay and will be spared extension procedures.

 Registration at the MHH:

-For registration, you have to fill in a questionnaire and to pay a social contribution of € ~400 (semester contribution).
+You have to fill in a questionnaire and to pay a social contribution of roughly € 400 (semester contribution).
 As yet no fees are charged by German universities.
 The semester contribution contains a semester ticket, which entitles you to use Hannover’s very good public transport free of charge during the whole semester.

 The student registration at the MHH is only valid for one semester.
 For each subsequent semester you have to pay the matriculation fee!

 There are several statutory health insurance companies.
 You are free to select one, which you think is most advantageous for you.

 In any case, insurance is a must!!
 Otherwise, you cannot register at the MHH.